gbdrummer/fluidtype/README.md

 Just include `fluid-typography.css` in the `<head>` of your html document, and add the `fluid` attribute to the DOM elements you would like to exhibit the fluid behavior.
 See `example.html` for an example implementation.

-For the algorithm to work in CSS, it is necessary to specify the following values:
+For the algorithm to work in CSS, the following values are necessary:

 - min and max viewport width (`--vp-width_min` and `--vp-width_max`)
 - min and max font-size (`--font-size_min` and `--font-size_max`)